RingCentral

 Step 4.
 Activate the RingCentral channel in Druid

-1. Log in the DRUID Portal and from the main menu, select your bot.
-The bot configuration page appears by default on the Details tab.
+- Log in the Druid Portal and from the main menu, select your AI Agent.
+The AI Agent configuration page appears by default on the Details tab.

 After the channel’s activation, the following fields are available in DRUID: